The history of La Chamba collection

-This pottery is primarily intended for the oven and use on gas should be secondary, especially regarding flat-bottomed pieces.
+This pottery is primarily intended for the oven and use on gas should be secondary, especially with regard to flat-bottomed pieces.
 It is very heat tolerant.
 However, you should be careful with sudden temperature changes, such as moving it directly from the refrigerator to the oven.

 Clean La Chamba dishes with soap and sponge or soft cloth.
 If food is difficult to loosen, soak (not too long) with hot water.
 We advise you to avoid abrasive sponges and the use of the dishwasher.
 Indeed, they will gradually alter its shine and make the clay more porous.

 Don’t hesitate to match this dish with other pieces from the La Chamba collection.